Spring Mill State Park

 Visitors can explore this story in the park's four interpretive facilities-the Pioneer Village, Nature Center, Grissom Memorial, and Twin Caves Boat Tour-and see it reflected on the landscape as they hike the trails.
 The interpretive staff also offers a wide variety of public programs, including an extensive special events schedule.
 Public programs are offered year-round.

 You ask how many campgrounds they have: Spring Mill State Park Campground has 36 primitive (Class C) campsites, 3 of which are ADA accessible (sites 412, 425 & 433).
-The primitive sites (which can be used for RVs, trailers, and tents) includes picnic table
+The primitive sites (which can be used for RVs, trailers, and tents) includes picnic tabl

 Padre Island National Sea Shore Park